 “Oh, and by the way, there is a fuel shortage due to a strike and you may have trouble filling your rental before you return,” the car rental associate explained after the papers were signed and the keys were in our hand.

-This was only our third time ever renting a car, and our second time renting out of the US (the first was in Aruba, so I’m not 100% that counts since it’s an island), and this was the cherry on top of an already-rough day.
+Michael and I looked at each other, relaying our horror without words.
+This was only our third time renting a car ever, and our second time renting out of the U.S. (the first was in Aruba, which may or may not count since it’s an island), and this was the cherry on top of an already rough day.

 “Is there another way to get to the station?” we asked.